 Ubuntu’s default repositories do not ship the current google-cloud-cli package, so Google’s APT repository is the practical install path.
-The base package installs gcloud, gcloud alpha, gcloud beta, gsutil, and bq, while kubectl and the App Engine extras stay separate.
-Google also publishes an official classic snap if automatic refreshes matter more than keeping optional packages inside the same APT workflow.
+Older tutorials may still call the tool Google Cloud SDK, but the current Debian/Ubuntu package is google-cloud-cli and the command you run afterward is gcloud.
+The base package also installs gsutil and bq, while kubectl and App Engine extras stay separate.

 Install Google Cloud CLI on Ubuntu